 The fifth semester of supervised clinical practicum hours.
 Focus is on the application of knowledge and skills relevant to the usage of radiologic methods and techniques.
 The student demonstrates final competency in a wide variety of radiographic procedures.
-Functional knowledge of Windows operations for the clinical setting is recommended.

 RTCA 292 Radiology Simulated Registry